geekahmed/The-Pragmatic-Programmer/README.md

 **Tip 9: Critically Analyze What You Read and Hear**

 ## 6.-Communicate
+**Tip 10: It's Both What You Say and the Way You Say It**
-* Know what you want to say.
-Plan what you want to say.
-Write an outline.
+ - Know what you want to say.
+Jot down the ideas you want to communication, and plan a couple of strategies for getting them across.
-* Know your audience.
+ - Know your audience.
 (WISDOM acrostic)
-  * What they **Want**?
+	 - What they **Want**?
-  * What is their **Interest**?
+	 - What is their **Interest**?
-  * How **Sophisticated** are they?
+	 - How **Sophisticated** are they?
-  * How much **Detail** they want?
+	 - How much **Detail** they want?
-  * Who do you want to **Own** the information?
+	 - Who do you want to **Own** the information?
-  * How can you **Motivate** them to listen?
+	 - How can you **Motivate** them to listen?
+ - Make the appropriate pitch to each group of your audience in order to get them all acited about your project.
-* Choose your moment:  Understanding when your audience needs to hear your information.
+ - Choose your moment:  Understanding when your audience needs to hear your information.
+	 - Ask a simple question: "Is this a good time to talk about ...?"
-* Choose a style:  Just the facts, large bound reports, a simple memo.
+ - Choose a style:  Just the facts, large bound reports, a simple memo.
-* Make it look good: Add good-looking vehicle to your important ideas and engage your audience.
+ - Make it look good: Add good-looking vehicle to your important ideas and engage your audience.
-* Involve your audience:  Get their feedback, and pick their brains.
+ - Involve your audience:  Get their feedback, and pick their brains.
-* Be a listener: Encourage people to talk by asking questions.
+ - Be a listener: Encourage people to talk by asking questions.
-* Get back to people: Keep people informed afterwards.
+ - Get back to people: Keep people informed afterwards.

-**Tip 10: It's Both What You Say and the Way You Say It**
+ - Unless you work in a vacuum, you need to be able to communication.
+The more effective that communication, the more influential you become.

 # Chapter 2.
 A Pragmatic Approach